 This is an age-related chart of HGH and its production relating to these levels during the aging process.

-So where is HGH produced, you ask?
+So where is HGH produced?

 HGH is made or produced in the anterior area of the brain; this area of production is called the pituitary gland.